bli-rvmd/translational_research_adhoc/README.md

-# This is a repository for storing scripts and code snippets for each of ad-hoc analytics and troubleshooting cases for TR
+# This is a repository for scripts of streamlining data processing and code snippets for ad-hoc analytics for TS

 Each case is a branch under this repo.
 Below are list of cases / branches.

 * [Merge Mutation and CNA frequency tables queried from cBioPortal](https://github.com/bli-rvmd/translational_research_adhoc/tree/merge_mut_cna_freqs_cbioportal) (Harika, May 2024)